 Typical shipping method is via Priority Mail International and while the US Post Office places emphasis on the "Priority" part of the description and expedites those items through the system, the local postal service in your country may not have that same emphasis.
 They likely have their own "expedited" service and that is what they rush through the system and US Priority Mail may not have as high a "priority" to them.
-This seems to be especially the case with the small flat rate envelopes (the $24.00 shipping option on most parts orders), as the USPS explicitly lists this package as non-trackable (http://www.usps.com/international/prioritymailinternational.htm).
-So shipping via Express Mail (typically US$45.00 for items under 4 lbs. also has insurance available) or via a Priority Mail box ($41.00 to Canada/Mexico or $61.00 to most other countries) is your better option if you want a more trackable shipment.
-As a comparison, shipping the same parcel to Canada via UPS Ground service would cost $20.00 for the shipping plus you, the recipient, would also need to pay something like $35-50 in brokerage fees before picking up your package and that same package sent to the UK would be about $100 for shipping plus any brokerage fees.
+This seems to be especially the case with the small flat rate envelopes, as the USPS explicitly lists this package as non-trackable (http://www.usps.com/international/prioritymailinternational.htm).
+So shipping via Express Mail or via a Priority Mail box is your better option if you want a more trackable shipment.
+As a comparison, shipping the same parcel to Canada via UPS Ground service would cost some amount for the shipping plus you, the recipient, would also need to pay something like $50.00 in brokerage fees before picking up your package and that same package sent to the UK would be about $100 for shipping plus any brokerage fees.

 Also, with this service, there is no insurance available.
 Why?
 Well, the idea of Priority Mail is to offer an inexpensive and somewhat fast shipping method.
 In order to make it both inexpensive and faster, features/options needed to be dropped, things like insurance and detailed tracking (see below).